Hoyasumii/avengers-endgame/README.md

 EVERYONE: (holding up Thor) No, no, no, whoa.
 Stop.
 Stop.
 Wait a sec.
 Wait, wait–

 STEVE ROGERS: Thor, just wait.
 We haven't decided who's gonna put that on yet.
-THOR: I'
+THOR: I'm